The “We Belong” Song

 Watch this video with children (and move along!).

-On your own—before or after you watch—consider the thoughts below, written by a parent.
+On your own—before or after you watch—consider the thoughts below, featuring expert advice written by a researcher who is also a parent of a children with autism and/or other unique needs.
 How many of the ideas described can you identify in action in the video?

 Five Steps to Relationships of Belonging and Flourishing